EilaFleuret/PetAdoptionApp/Readme.md

   <h3 align="center">Pet Finder</h3>

   <p align="center">
-    This project is created to try and match a person looking for a pet with a shelter animal.
+    This a reupload of a 2021 group project.
+I only worked on the landing page, adoption match commonents, and the get match commands.
+The application was built as a solution to try and help shelter animals get adopted.

   </p>
 </div>